CLOK header

 West Dyke Road South///prime.drove.showed1.6 km

-Public transport It's a 1.5 km walk from Redcar Central railway station to the Base Camp.
-You can get the East Coast Main Line to York (from the south) or Newcastle (from the north) and then use local trains to get to Redcar.
+It's a 1.5 km walk from Redcar Central railway station to the Base Camp.
+You can get the East Coast Main Line to York, Darlington or Newcastle and then use local trains to get to Redcar.
+(At the moment, the train web sites don't favour travelling via Darlington at weekends because of construction work at Darlington railway station, but that should be long past by September!)

 Base Camp: